by-jp/www.byjp.me/content/bookmarks/some-asshole-is-signing-your-name-to-stupid-letters.md

     name: Some asshole is signing your name to stupid letters
     summary: A legal letter of note
     author: Shaun Usher
+summary: I love this approach to replying to someone whose message you’d rather not handle directly!
 tags:
 - comedy
 - communication